ja88a/account-updates-ingestion/README.md

 #### Validating

 A Code-as-Schema approach has been opted to validate and filter out problematic account update events.
 The implemented technique is based on [class-validator](https://www.npmjs.com/package/class-validator).
-Fields and values are checked per the constrained implemented for example in [account-update.dto.ts](./src/account-ingestor/data/account-update.dto.ts).
+Fields and values are checked per the constrains on fields & values, as implemented for example in [account-update.dto.ts](./src/account-ingestor/data/account-update.dto.ts).

 ### Technical considerations